Kurt Hansen (speedway rider)

 Kurt Hansen (born 2 October 1964) is a former motorcycle speedway rider from Denmark.
 He earned one cap for the Denmark national speedway team.

 Career

-He competed in two finals of the Speedway Under-21 World Championship (known as the European Championship at the time).
+Hansen competed in two finals of the Speedway Under-21 World Championship (known as the European Championship at the time).
 The first was as a reserve in the 1984 Individual Speedway Junior European Championship and the second as an outright qualifier in the 1985 Individual Speedway Junior European Championship, where he finished in 9th place.

-He only rode in the British leagues for two seasons (1984 and 1985) for the Halifax Dukes.
+Hansen only rode in the British leagues for two seasons (1984 and 1985) for the Halifax Dukes.

-He represented the Denmark national under-21 speedway team.
+Hansen represented the Denmark national under-21 speedway team.